-Include the following information: (a) name of lead institution, (b) names of participating organizations, and (c) names and organizational affiliations of the PI, co-PIs, Other Senior Project Personnel, Leadership and Management Team, and Other Project Personnel.
+Include the following information: (a) name of lead institution, (b) names of participating organizations, and (c) names and organizational affiliations of the PI and co-PIs (included under Other Senior Project Personnel), Leadership and Management Team, and Additional Project Personnel.
 Also include the following information, as appropriate:

-- For the Network Coordination Office, describe the network coordination strategy and major activities. - For the Cyberinfrastructure, describe the major cyberinfrastructure resources and services to be provided. - For the Computational Modeling and Simulation Center, describe the types of research and educational software tools to be developed. - For an Experimental Facility, including the RAPID Facility, describe the major experimental equipment and capabilities to be provided.
+- · For a Network Coordination Office proposal, describe the network coordination office strategy and major activities. - For a Computational Modeling and Simulation Center proposal, describe the types of research and educational software tools to be developed. - · For a RAPID Facility proposal, describe preliminary concepts for facility resources and capabilities to be provided.